1995 I created the YM

 Everything should work like a charm without pain.

-other users ( .NET, Linux, Gameboy color or other strange system),
+other users ( Linux, Gameboy color or any strange system),

 just search in your head some very, very oldschool knowledge and